ddev/ddev/docs/content/users/install/docker-installation.md

         The Docker provider you're using is selected with `docker context`.
 You can see the available contexts with `docker context ls` and the currently selected one with `docker context show`.
 With the setup above you'll want `docker context use lima-default`.

-    !!!warning "Lima only mounts filesystems in your home directory unless you do further configuration" The default configuration shown here can mount only subdirectories of your home directory.
+    !!!warning "Lima only mounts filesystems in your home directory unless you do further configuration" By default, Lima only works with DDEV projects in your home directory.
+You must have your projects somewhere in your hoome directory for DDEV to work unless you do additional configuration.
 If your project is not in your home directory, you must add additional mounts, as described in [mounts example](https://github.com/lima-vm/lima/blob/e9423da6b7c60083aaa455a0c6ecb5c729edfe1f/examples/docker.yaml#L25-L28).

     ### Docker Desktop for Mac